realm/realm-core/README.md

 defaults to `/usr/local`.

 Normally the TightDB version is taken to be what is returned by `git describe`.
-To override this, set `TIGHTDB_VERSION` as in the following
+To override this, set `REALM_VERSION` as in the following
 examples:

-    TIGHTDB_VERSION=0.1.4 sh build.sh config
+    REALM_VERSION=0.1.4 sh build.sh config
-    TIGHTDB_VERSION=0.1.4 sh build.sh bin-dist all
+    REALM_VERSION=0.1.4 sh build.sh bin-dist all

 To use a nondefault compiler, or a compiler in a nondefault location, set the environment variable `CC` before calling `sh build.sh build`